PurdueCAM2Project/HumanBehaviorS19/README.md

 </pre>

 Here, each row contains two x-y coordinate pairs.
 In the example above, there are n correspondance points.
 For row number n, for example, <code>x<sub>n1</sub> y<sub>n1</sub></code> are the x-y pair for a point in the video frame, and the <code>x<sub>n2</sub> y<sub>n2</sub></code> are the x-y pair for the same point in the image containing the map.

+For training the action detection using your own dataset, TensorBoardX is needed.

 ## To Do:
 - [ ] Removing cars from detections